 What is an Automated Process?

 The automated process is one in which the organization simplifies and streamlines business processes so that human intervention and errors are eliminated.
 Automation of processes increases service delivery and quality and reduces unnecessary costs.
-Manual processes have repetitive steps that are time-consuming and labor-intensive.
+Manual processes have repetitive steps that are time-consuming and labour-intensive.
 Automation eliminates redundant steps from manual processes.

 Business processes can be automated using workflow automation software like Cflow.
 Before automating the manual process, it must be first determined which task is suitable for a manual process and which is suitable for automation.
 Automation uses technology to automate complex business processes.
 In addition to eliminating redundant steps, automation centralizes information and reduces dependency on human effort.
 Process automation is designed to eliminate bottlenecks, reduce errors, improve miscommunication, increase transparency, and improve processing speed.

-5 Reasons you Should Automate Manual Processes
+5 Reasons You Should Automate Manual Processes

 1. Get things done faster and cheaper